Caretti History, Family Crest & Coats of Arms

 Caretti Settlers in United States in the 20th Century

-- Agostina Caretti, aged 18, who emigrated to the United States from Aurona, Italy, in 1904
+- Agostina Caretti, aged 18, who immigrated to the United States from Aurona, Italy, in 1904

-- Arlo Caretti, aged 27, who emigrated to America from Esio, Italy, in 1905
+- Arlo Caretti, aged 27, who immigrated to America from Esio, Italy, in 1905

 - Batiste Caretti, aged 35, who landed in America from Aurano, Italy, in 1908

-- Angelo Caretti, aged 25, who emigrated to the United States from Italy, in 1909
+- Angelo Caretti, aged 25, who immigrated to the United States from Italy, in 1909

-- Battista Caretti, aged 37, who emigrated to the United States from Aurano, Italy, in 1910
+- Battista Caretti, aged 37, who immigrated to the United States from Aurano, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)